Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Related Work

 \textbf{Utility Upper Bounds}.
-A utility upper bound is a critical metric for privacy schedules that characterizes the maximum utility that a schedule can deliver in theory. \citet{wang2017differentially} is the first to prove the utility bound under the PL condition.
+Utility upper bounds are a critical metric for privacy schedules, which characterizes the maximum utility that a schedule can deliver in theory. \citet{wang2017differentially} is the first to prove the utility bound under the PL condition.
+Recently, \citeauthor{zhou2020private} proved the utility bound by using the momentum of gradients \citep{polyak1964methods,kingma2015adam}.
 In this paper, we improve the upper bound by a more accurate estimation of the dynamic influence of step noise.
-Remarkably, by introducing a dynamic schedule, we further boost the sample-efficiency of the upper bound.
-With a similar intuition, \citet{feldman2020private} proposed to gradually increase the batch size, which reduces the dependence on sample size accordingly.
-Recently, \citeauthor{zhou2020private} proved the utility bound by using the momentum of gradients \citep{polyak1964methods,kingma2015adam}. \cref{tbl:compare_bd} summarizes the upper bounds of methods studied in this paper (in the last block of rows) and results from state-of-the-art algorithms based on private gradients.
-Our work shows that considering the dynamic influence can lead to a tighter bound.
+We show that introducing a dynamic schedule further boosts the sample-efficiency of the upper bound. \cref{tbl:compare_bd} summarizes the upper bounds of a selection of state-of-the-art algorithms based on private gradients (up block, see \cref{sec:comp_alg} for the full list), and methods studied in this paper (down block), showing the benefits of dynamic influence.
+Especially, a closely-related work by Feldman \emph{et al.} achieved a convergence rate similar to ours in terms of generalization error bounds (c.f.
+SSGD in \cref{tbl:compare_gen_bd_appd}), by dynamically adjusting batch sizes~\cite{feldman2020private}.
+However, the approach requires controllable batch sizes, which may not be feasible in many applications.
+In federated learning, for example, where users update models locally and then pass the parameters to server for aggregation, the server has no control over batch sizes, and coordinating users to use varying batch sizes may not be realistic.
+On the other hand, our proposed method can still be applied for enhancing utility, as the server can dynamically allocate privacy budget for each round when the presence of a user in the global aggregation is privatized \cite{mcmahan2018learning}.